Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The informed clues are exceptionally strong and specific.
-Clues like 'awakens after a long slumber,' 'save a princess and a kingdom,' 'interact with the environment, encouraging resourcefulness and creative solutions,' 'experiment with different abilities, using them creatively,' and 'dynamic world has weather effects' are highly unique to The Legend of Zelda: Breath of the Wild and provide distinct, precise details without using any restricted words.
-They guide players very clearly to the correct answer.
+The clues are generally good and specific to Breath of the Wild without using direct keywords.
+'Ancient technology and mystical creatures' is a strong hint.
+'Stamina system' is very specific.
+'Freedom of exploration' and 'approach objectives in any order' are also strong pointers.
+The only minor point is that some clues could apply to other open-world games, but the combination is strong.
+No answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer